medinajulioc/va-claims-app/log.md

 ### Benefit

 This enhancement improves accessibility and discoverability of the application's interface by clearly communicating the purpose of the notification icon, especially helpful for new users.

+## May 15, 2024 - Moved API Keys Management from Dashboard to Admin Panel

+### Changes

+1. **API Keys Section Migration**:
+   - Moved the API keys management functionality from `/dashboard/apps/api-keys` to `/bdoc/api-keys`
+   - Created the necessary directory structure in `app/bdoc/api-keys/`
+   - Migrated and adapted the following components:
+     - `page.tsx` - Main API keys page
+     - `datatable.tsx` - API keys data table component
+     - `create-api-key-dialog.tsx` - Dialog for creating new API keys
+     - `upgrade-plan-card.tsx` - Card showing total API keys
+     - `successful-conversions-card.tsx` - Card showing active API keys
+     - `failed-conversions-card.tsx` - Card showing expired API keys
+     - `data.json` - Sample API keys data

+### Rationale

+The API keys management functionality was moved to the admin panel (`/bdoc`) to centralize all administrative functions in one location.
+This change ensures that API keys, which are critical to the application's functionality, can be properly managed and monitored from the admin dashboard rather than being mixed with user-facing features in the main dashboard.

+## August 14, 2024 - Removed API Keys Page from Dashboard

+### Changes

+1. **Sidebar Navigation Update**:

+   - Removed the "eBenefits Access" link from the sidebar navigation (`/dashboard/apps/api-keys`)
+   - Updated the `lib/routes-config.tsx` file to remove the API keys entry

+2. **File System Cleanup**:
+   - Deleted the API keys directory from the dashboard: `app/dashboard/(auth)/apps/api-keys`
+   - Confirmed that the API keys functionality remains available in the admin panel at `/bdoc/api-keys`

+### Rationale

+The API keys functionality was previously moved from the dashboard to the admin panel (`/bdoc/api-keys`) to centralize all administrative functions.
+This change completes the migration by removing the now-redundant API keys page from the dashboard, ensuring that API keys are managed exclusively from the admin panel.
+This further streamlines the navigation and maintains a clear separation between user-facing features and administrative functions.

+## August 14, 2024 - Added API Keys to Admin Navigation

+### Changes

+1. **Admin Navigation Update**:
+   - Added "API Keys" link to the admin navigation menu in `lib/routes-config.tsx`
+   - Set the link to point to `/bdoc/api-keys` with a Key icon
+   - Positioned the link between "Claims Administration" and "Analytics" in the menu order

+### Rationale

+After moving the API Keys functionality from the dashboard to the admin panel, the navigation link needed to be added to the admin routes configuration.
+This change completes the migration process by ensuring that administrators can easily access the API Keys management interface from the admin navigation menu, maintaining a consistent and intuitive user experience.